 Why? or Harold Crick Questions the Author

 Here’s what we do know: Job isn’t Hebrew, he’s a spin-off character.
 He doesn’t have the Q-Rating of patriarchs like Moses or Abraham, but we’re still willing to buy into his story based on the reputation of the franchise.
 Basically, Job is the Aaron Cross of the Jason Bourne series.
-When we’re introduced to him in chapter 1, the text says “he feared God and shunned evil”* (v.
+When we’re introduced to him in chapter 1, the text says he fears God and avoids evil (v.
 1).
 As a result, he’s got it all going on: a big family, good reputation, lots of money, property and cattle—the works.
 Job is a regular Mary Poppins.
 He’s practically perfect in every way.
 He even goes around preemptively making amends for his adult kids on the off chance they’ve upset God by watching a Woody Allen flick (v.
 5).

 But just when it looks like we’re in for a straight-forward good ol’ boy story, the scene shifts to God’s living room, where all of his emissaries have gathered to discuss their favorite episodes of Touched By An Angel.
 Interestingly, God’s adversary, “the Satan,” is also in the room (v.
 6).
 It’s like Superman and Zod meeting up for tea in the Fortress of Solitude.
 Next thing you know they’re placing bets on human behavior like otherworldly versions of Randolph and Mortimer Duke, with nothing more than a dollar and bragging rights at stake.
 God kick-starts the plot by naming Job as a possible candidate for their next wager: “Have you considered My servant Job?
 For there is no one like him on the earth, a blameless and upright man” (v.
 8).
 Satan accepts the challenge, thinking a little adversity will make Job crack harder than Hilary Faye Stockard.
 And God permits it, with the one exception he isn’t hurt physically in the process (v.
 12).
 It’s almost like the book of Job picks up where Men In Black left off, with an alien god playing marbles with the universe.